MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/classification-status.md

 ![Screenshot of a document library showing the Classification status column.](../media/content-understanding/classification-status-column.png)

 The status shows you whether the processing of a file is in progress, completed, or wasn’t done due to an error with the file or the job.
-This helps you know whether a file needs to be queued again for processing or if additional investigation is required.
+The status helps you know whether a file needs to be queued again for processing or if more investigation is required.

 The following table describes the classification status values.